|

-As we all know, the diecast market has performed poorly over the past few years.
+As we all know, the diecast market has performed poorly over the past several years - and even worse since 2007.
 It doesn't take a rocket scientist to identify the root cause.
-Before you go blaming the general state of the economy as the root cause, think twice.
+Before you go blaming the general state of the economy, think twice.
 Go visit Home Depot on a Saturday morning.
 Take a look at what antique muscle cars are selling for at the Barrett-Jackson auction.
 No, a poor economy is not the reason NASCAR diecast collectibles are selling at rock-bottom prices.
-The root cause: In the desire to grow its market, Action Performance has, over the past few years, flodded collectors with special paint schemes commemorating trivial events/subjects.
+The root cause: Diecast manufacturers have, over the past few years, flodded the market with larger and larger numbers of diecast, including special paint schemes commemorating trivial events/subjects.
 Come on, who really woke up this morning and said to themselves that they wanted to buy a any of the following special diecast cars?

 Happy Father's Day cars